Drunk Driving Accident Lawyer in Fairfax County

 Then, we calculate the full range of your damages and send a demand letter to the insurance company.
 Often, it is willing to negotiate a fair claim, although the original offer will likely be quite low.

 If the insurer refuses to offer a fair settlement, we can file a personal injury lawsuit in civil court.
-We can even obtain compensation in a civil case without a drunk driving conviction in the criminal case (because the burden of proof in the injury case is lower than the burden in the criminal DWI case).
+A drunk driving accident lawyer can even obtain compensation in a civil case without a drunk driving conviction in the criminal case in Fairfax County, VA (because the burden of proof in the injury case is lower than the burden in the criminal DWI case).

 It is still possible to win compensation even if the driver refused to submit to testing.
 We can use accident reconstruction, eyewitness statements, and the officer’s testimony to prove the driver was intoxicated at the time of your collision.